greg-ogs/spneurodiffuse/README.md

-# Spatial filtering controller by neuro-diffuse algorythm
+# Spatial filtering controller by neuro-diffuse algorythm (DEPRECATED)
 This repo contains the code for a controller with the capability to align a spatial filter in X-Y-Z plane using neural networks and diffuse control.